The 29 Best Things to do in Toronto

 Toronto has lots of statues and sculptures dotted around the city.
 Some honour important historical moments for the city and others are just for fun.
 Two of our favourites include the plain of metal cows in the financial district and the Berczy Park Dog Fountain.

-18) Transit Union Station
+18. Transit Union Station

-19) Day Trip to Niagara Falls
+19. Day Trip to Niagara Falls

 Niagara Falls is just over an hour’s drive from Toronto and is often hailed as the ‘8th wonder of the world’.
-Niagara Falls is actually a group of three waterfalls at the southern end of Niagara Gorge: Horseshoe Falls lies on the border between Canada and USA, while American Falls and Bridal Veil Falls lie on the American side.
+Niagara Falls is actually a group of three waterfalls at the southern end of Niagara Gorge: Horseshoe Falls lies on the border between Canada and the USA, while American Falls and Bridal Veil Falls lie on the American side.
 Horseshoe Falls, also known as Canadian Falls, is 52 metres (170 ft) tall and 670 metres (2,200 feet) wide.
-While not record breaking, Niagara Falls is famous for the sheer amount of water that thunders down the river and over the cascade.
+While not record-breaking, Niagara Falls is famous for the sheer amount of water that thunders down the river and over the cascade.

 Many people (including us) believe that Niagara Falls is best experienced from the Canadian side, making this a day trip not to be missed!
 If you have longer, it is also possible to cross the Rainbow Bridge into America and explore that side too, but you’d need more than a day.
 There are a variety of tour operators that offer guided day trips from Toronto to Niagara Falls.
 This Small Group Half-Day Sightseeing Tour is one of the most popular Niagara Falls day tours and includes your Niagara Cruises boat ride.
 Alternatively, a Niagara Falls Evening Tour includes the boat ride and night-time light illuminations display.
 If you’re keen to explore on your own, you can book a Shuttle Transfer Between Downtown and Niagara Falls.

-20) Niagara-on-the-Lake
+20. Niagara-on-the-Lake

 Niagara-on-the-Lake is a town on the shores of Lake Ontario in southern Ontario.
 It lies at the mouth of the Niagara River, making it the perfect destination to combine with a Niagara Falls Day Tour.
-The 19th century town is known for numerous wineries, as well as the summer Shaw Festival, a series of theatre productions.
-The flower-filled, tree-lined Queen Street leads to the old town, and features classic buildings from the 1800s.
+The 19th-century town is known for numerous wineries, as well as the summer Shaw Festival, a series of theatre productions.
+The flower-filled, tree-lined Queen Street leads to the old town and features classic buildings from the 1800s.
 Niagara-on-the-Lake is worth visiting and tourists can explore the charming streets or discover local goodies at independent bakeries, farmers markets and boutique gift shops.
 The smallest church in Canada, The Living Water Wayside Chapel, can also be found nearby.

 Read next: There’s more to Niagara than the Falls – The 7 Best Things to do near Niagara Falls

-21) Try Ice Wine
+21. Try Ice Wine

 Ice wine is a type of dessert wine that is popularly made in Canadian vineyards.
 It is produced from grapes that have been picked after the first frost of the season and tastes very sweet.
 There are several wineries in the Niagara region and the best way to visit is on a Half-Day Winery Tour with Tastings.
 This guided tour explores Ontario’s wine country, stopping for tastings at the Pillitteri Estates, Inniskillin, and Konzelmann Estates.
 Full-Day Private Winery Tours are also available for a customised experience, which includes up to 5 wineries and amazing views as you sip on locally produced wines.
-Those with a sense of adventure should consider a Vine and Dine Bicycle Wine Tour with Lunch, which offers in-store tasting experiences as well a 15 mile (25 kilometre) guided cycle.
+Those with a sense of adventure should consider a Vine and Dine Bicycle Wine Tour with Lunch, which offers in-store tasting experiences as well a 15-mile (25 kilometre) guided cycle.

-22) Try Local Beers
+22. Try Local Beers

 Beer lovers can join a Craft Beer Tastings Tour, which visits four of Niagara’s best craft breweries and takes a behind-the-scenes look at the brewing process.
 Private tours are also available for a more intimate experience, where you can visit 6 breweries and sip your way through luxury craft beer samples.

-23) Visit Casa Loma
+23. Visit Casa Loma

 Casa Loma is a Gothic Revival castle-style mansion and garden that is now a historic house museum and iconic landmark.
 Located in midtown Toronto, Casa Loma was designed by E. J. Lennox and constructed from 1911 to 1914 as a residence for financier Sir Henry Pellatt.
 Casa Loma is one of only 4 castles in Ontario and features soaring battlements and secret passageways.
 It’s also rumoured to be haunted.

-24) Explore the museums
+24. Explore the museums

 Toronto has countless museums to choose from and all make for a perfect rainy or cold weather day activity.
 Here are few of the best museums in Toronto:

-25) Marvel at Little Canada
+25. Marvel at Little Canada

-Little Canada is an immersive 90 minute experience showcasing iconic Canadian cities and landmarks in miniature scale.
+Little Canada is an immersive 90-minute experience showcasing iconic Canadian cities and landmarks in miniature scale.
 You’ll walk through the sights, sounds and little stories of Canada, built in a 1:87 scale.
 You’ll see miniature versions of Niagara Falls, Toronto, Golden Horseshoe, and Quebec, as well as a behind-the-scenes look at the site’s construction in the Mini Makers Studio.
 Fun for all the family, end your experience by entering a 3D scanning booth for a chance to create a 3D miniature of yourself.

-26) Fly over Toronto by helicopter
+26. Fly over Toronto by helicopter

 27) Day Trip to Bruce Peninsula National Park

 Get out of the city and into nature on a Day Trip to Bruce Peninsula National Park.
 Straddling the Niagara Escarpment, Bruce Peninsula National Park is a huge forested ridge that runs through southern Ontario.
-On this highly-rated tour you will explore Canada’s expansive wilderness, see the roaring Inglis Falls, hike to Marr Lake and visit Tobermory’s lighthouse.
+On this highly-rated tour, you will explore Canada’s expansive wilderness, see the roaring Inglis Falls, hike to Marr Lake and visit Tobermory’s lighthouse.
 You also have the opportunity to hike along Horse Lake to find a secluded beach surrounded by the Cliffs of Georgian Bay, by the lighthouse at Big Tub Harbor.

-28) Explore Algonquin Park
+28. Explore Algonquin Park

-29) Take a Haunted Night Walk
+29. Take a Haunted Night Walk

 Learn about the darker side of Toronto’s history on a Haunted Night Walking Tour.
 Choose from four walks: the Original Haunted Walk in English or French, the Campus Secrets and Spectres Walk, the Ghosts and Spirits of the Distillery Walk, or the Black Creek Pioneer Village Walk.
-Hear about everything supernatural including ghosts, graveyards, hangings, and haunts on a 75-minute walking tour with cloaked local guide.
+Hear about everything supernatural including ghosts, graveyards, hangings, and haunts on a 75-minute walking tour with a cloaked local guide.

-Interactive Toronto Map
+Toronto Map

 Use the map below to create a DIY walking tour of Toronto city!
 Filter the pins using the tab in the top left corner.